Tobacco kills six million people annually – WHO report

-About six million people die annually as a result of tobacco use, with most living in developing countries, a joint report by the World Health Organisation (WHO) and the National Cancer Institute of the United States of America has revealed.
+Currently, around six million people die annually as a result of tobacco use, with most living in developing countries, a joint report by the World Health Organisation (WHO) and the National Cancer Institute of the United States of America has said.

-The report released Wednesday by WHO Communications Officer, Tarik Jašarević, said policies to control tobacco use, including tobacco tax and price increases, could generate significant government revenues for health and development work.
+The report made available to the Ghana News Agency on Wednesday by Tarik Jašarević, WHO Communications Officer, said policies to control tobacco use, including tobacco tax and price increases, could generate significant government revenues for health and development work.

 It said such measures could also greatly reduce tobacco use and protect people’s health from the world’s leading killers, like cancers and heart disease.